BE-Code/MusicSlackStatusMac/README.md

-# Slack Status Updater
+# Music Slack Status

-This web application allows you to update your Slack status locally.
+This web application syncs your currently playing music to your Slack status.
 The first time you run it, it will guide you through a one-time setup process in your browser.

 ## Installation